-Arts and Contemporary Studies (BA (Hons))
+Arts and Contemporary Studies - BA (Hons)

-Is It for You?
+Is it for you?

-This unique and customizable program in the humanities and social sciences provides students with the opportunity to specialize in fields including Anthropology, Culture Studies, Diversity and Equity Studies, Global Studies, English, French, History, Inquiry and Invention or Philosophy.
-You’ll learn critical analysis and research skills and can participate in:
+This unique and customizable program in the humanities and social sciences provides students with the opportunity to specialize in fields including Anthropology, Culture Studies, Diversity and Equity Studies, Global Studies, English, French, History or Philosophy.
+You’ll learn critical analysis and research skills, and can participate in:

 Ontario Secondary School Diploma (OSSD) or equivalent with a minimum of six Grade 12 U or M courses including the following program specific requirements.